Court blocks some of Los Angeles DA’s progressive policies

-Gascon overcame opposition from law enforcement unions during his campaign to unseat two-term incumbent Jackie Lacey and quickly found himself facing stiff opposition from within his office.
+Gascon, who overcame opposition from law enforcement unions during his campaign to unseat two-term incumbent Jackie Lacey, quickly found himself facing stiff opposition from within his office.

 Career prosecutors took the unusual step of suing their new boss.
 They claimed the directives violated state law, their oath of office and ethical and professional obligations.